AdamLauz/experience/README.md

 **Open Source Appointment Scheduling Module @ OpenMRS** (2012 - 2013)
 - Designed and developed an open-source appointment scheduling module using JavaScript, Java, Liquibase, Spring MVC, and Hibernate, deployed in a refugee clinic in Tel-Aviv.
   [OpenMRS Link](https://wiki.openmrs.org/display/docs/appointment+scheduling+module)

----

-Feel free to adjust the quantified achievements based on your actual impact and any additional specifics you might have.